 If one of the parties refuses to comply with the court’s order regarding the division of marital property, there are steps the other party can take to seek enforcement of the order.
 For example, even if the Texas courts do not have jurisdiction over international property, they can nonetheless compel the party that owns the property to sell the property or provide his or her spouse with compensation for the value of the property.Consult a Trusted Dallas Attorney Regarding Your Divorce Case

 While Texas law clearly delineates how property should be divided in a divorce, in cases involving international property, the process of dividing property and enforcing any court ordered division can be protracted and complicated.
 If you and your spouse own international assets and either of you wish to dissolve your marriage, it is wise to retain a seasoned lawyer who will advocate aggressively on your behalf to help you seek a favorable result.
 At the McClure Law Group, our attorneys are skilled at handling complex family law cases, including cases involving the division of overseas property in divorce.
-Our primary office is located in Dallas, but we are also available at our Collin County office in Plano by appointment.
 We assist parties in divorce lawsuits in areas including Dallas, Fort Worth, Irving, Garland, McKinney, Frisco, Richardson, and Rockwall.
 We also represent people in family law matters in cities in Dallas, Grayson, Collin, Denton, Tarrant, and Rockwall Counties.
 You can contact us at 214.692.8200 or via the online form to schedule a consultation regarding your case.